-Gasification is a chemical conversion process that converts carbonaceous materials and steam into syngas, a mixture of hydrogen and carbon monoxide that can be used downstream for power generation or converted into higher value added products, such as transportation fuels.
-However, this conversion process requires energy, which is typically provided by combustion of a fuel that releases carbon dioxide.
+Gasification is a chemical conversion process that converts carbonaceous materials and steam into syngas, a mixture of hydrogen and carbon monoxide that can be used downstream for power generation or converted into higher value-added products, such as transportation fuels.
+However, this conversion process requires energy, which is typically provided by the combustion of a fuel that releases carbon dioxide.
 Hybridizing the gasification process with solar energy can reduce the amount of combustion fuel required to provide the process heat, thereby reducing carbon dioxide emissions from the gasification process.
-Furthermore, fuel-flexible gasification reactor technologies enable low carbon emitting fuels to be used in the gasification process to further lower carbon dioxide emissions.
+Furthermore, fuel-flexible gasification reactor technologies enable low carbon-emitting fuels to be used in the gasification process to further lower carbon dioxide emissions.

 This allothermal reactor technology (i.e. heat provided externally from the gasification reactor) enables any thermodynamically favorable fuel to be combusted in the bottom half of the reactor and transfer heat to the carbonaceous material and steam in the gasification zone.
 Additionally, the annular heat pipe reduces temperature distributions in the fluidized bed producing more consistent conversion.
 This is demonstrated by the less than 2°C axial temperature distribution of the annular heat pipe reactor at steady state conditions, shown in Figure 2.